judah4/HSV-Color-Picker-Unity/README.md

-HSV-Color-Picker-Unity
+HSV Color Picker
 ======================

+For:
+Unity 5.6
+Unity 2017
+Unity 2018

 HSV color picker using Unity UI

 ![alt tag](https://i.imgur.com/Fn2T6Nu.png)
 Should be really easy to use.
 Just add the prefab to the canvas, hook up an event, and it's good to go.